Ryan Santoso: Detroit Lions (first stint)

 On April 28, 2018, Santoso signed with the Detroit Lions as an undrafted free agent.
-He was waived on September 1, 2018.
-He signed a reserve/future contract with the Lions on January 3, 2019.
-He was waived during final roster cuts on August 30, 2019.
+He was waived on September 1.
+Santoso signed a reserve/future contract with the Lions on January 3, 2019.

+Santoso was waived during final roster cuts on August 30, 2019.

 Montreal Alouettes (first stint)

 The Montreal Alouettes of the CFL signed Santoso to their practice roster on September 24, 2019.
-He was released on October 15, 2019.
+He was released on October 15.

 Tennessee Titans (first stint)

 Santoso was signed back into the NFL by the Tennessee Titans on November 27, 2019.
-He was waived on December 17, 2019.
+He was waived on December 17.

 Montreal Alouettes (second stint)

 On February 13, 2020, Santoso was re-signed by the Montreal Alouettes.
-He was released on August 18, 2020, after the 2020 CFL season was cancelled.
+He was released on August 18, after the 2020 CFL season was cancelled.

 New York Giants (first stint)

 On September 6, 2020, Santoso was signed to the New York Giants practice squad.
-He was promoted to the active roster on November 17, 2020.
-He was waived on December 1, 2020, and re-signed to the practice squad two days later.
-He was elevated to the active roster on January 2, 2021, for the team's week 17 game against the Dallas Cowboys, and reverted to the practice squad after the game.
+He was promoted to the active roster on November 17.
+He was waived on December 1, but was re-signed to the practice squad two days later.
+Santoso was elevated to the active roster on January 2, 2021, for the regular season finale against the Dallas Cowboys, and reverted to the practice squad after the game.

 On January 26, 2021, Santoso signed a reserves/futures contract with the Giants.

 Carolina Panthers

 On August 26, 2021, Santoso was traded to the Carolina Panthers for a conditional seventh-round pick.
-In Week 1 against the New York Jets, Santoso went 2-for-2 in field goals, and 1-for-2 in extra point attempts.
-He was waived on September 14, 2021.
+During the season opener against the New York Jets, Santoso went 2-for-2 in field goals, and 1-for-2 in extra point attempts.
+He was waived on September 14.

 Tennessee Titans (second stint)

-The Tennessee Titans signed Santoso to their practice squad on September 17, 2021.
-He was released from the practice squad on September 20, 2021.
+The Titans signed Santoso to their practice squad on September 17, 2021.
+He was released three days later.

 Detroit Lions (second stint)

 On September 22, 2021, Santoso signed with the Detroit Lions' practice squad.
-Santoso was promoted to the active roster three days later to replace kicker Austin Seibert, who ended up on the COVID-19 reserve list earlier in the week.
-In Week 10 against the Pittsburgh Steelers, Santoso missed an extra point, and a game winning field goal in overtime which would've given the Lions their first win of the season, however the game resulted in a tie in the end.
-He was released on November 16, 2021.
+He was promoted to the active roster three days later to replace kicker Austin Seibert, who ended up on the COVID-19 reserve list earlier in the week.
+In Week 10 against the Pittsburgh Steelers, Santoso missed an extra point, and a game winning field goal in overtime which would have given the Lions their first win of the season, but the game resulted in a tie.
+He was released on November 16.